sogaiu/alc.start-repl/README.md

   <https://github.com/djpowell/liverepl>

   However, it doesn't appear to work with Java >= 9.
-(FWIW, looks like it can be fixed by tweaking some class loader related things.)
+(FWIW, looks like it can be fixed by tweaking some class loader related things, and I may have gotten it working.)